nifaullah/System-To-Gauge-Public-Reaction-to-TV-Shows/README.md

 •	Data Processing and Basic Analysis: PySpark SQL and PySpark DataFrame
 •	Advanced Analysis: Python libraries like Seaborn, NLTK, TextBlob

-Demo: CLick on the <a href="https://www.dropbox.com/l/scl/AABlkJDZQB74TbEP5KET37G_ddUCF9pKAIk">link</a> to view the demo video
+Demo: Click on the <a href="https://www.dropbox.com/l/scl/AABlkJDZQB74TbEP5KET37G_ddUCF9pKAIk">link</a> to view the demo video

 This was a group project involving